Wilson School District Transportation Eligibility Requirements

 - The transportation office must be notified by July 1st, of any address changes for the upcoming school year.

-- Non-Public School students requiring transportation should submit their Request for Transportation Form (Act 372) by July 1st each school year.
+- Non-Public School students requiring transportation should submit their Request for Transportation Form (Act 372), as well as a Residency Verification Form including the required proofs of residency by July 1st of each school year.

 - School bus routes are configured based on student residences as of the first week of July each year.
 Bus stop locations are subject to change at any time.

 - Bus assignments shall be available on InfoFinder and shall occur approximately two weeks prior to the start of school.

 School Board Policies